flutter/website/src/content/platform-integration/android/compose-activity.md

 The fourth and final code requiring modifications is `android/app/src/main/kotlin/com/example/flutter_android_activity/MainActivity.kt`.
-This is where you will begin writing Kotlin code for the Android functionality you wish to invoke.
+Here you'll write Kotlin code for your desired Android functionality. you wish to invoke.

 1. Modify the generated `MainActivity` class by adding a `CHANNEL` field and